Grand-canonical Thermodynamic Formalism via IFS: volume, temperature, gas pressure and grand-canonical topological pressure: A grand-canonical Thermodynamic Formalism

 In order to get convergence in the above sum we need some hypotheses: for fixed $\mu$ we will assume that the family of potentials $A_N$, $N \in \mathbb{N}$, is admissible, that is, we assume that for any $x\in \Omega$ the sums

 Then, it follows for any $f$ that

 Once \eqref{BRO} is well defined, we can ask about the existence of eigenvalues, eigenfunctions for $ \mathcal{L}_{\beta, \mu}$, and also holonomic probabilities for the IFS pressure.
-Our main goal is to represent the operator $\mathcal{L}_{\beta, \mu}$ as the transfer operator of a standard IFS with weights for which the thermodynamic formalism is already known from the literature.
+Our main goal is to represent (after some work) the operator $\mathcal{L}_{\beta, \mu}$ as the transfer operator of a standard IFS with weights for which the thermodynamic formalism is already known from the literature.
 One can follow two different lines of reasoning, the first one is modeling the problem via a finite IFS with weights (see Section \ref{secfi}).
 We have to show that our model fits the hypothesis of \cite{LO} and \cite{Fan}.
-Alternatively, one could use an infinitely countable IFS (see Section \ref{outy}) but it brings technical difficulties and some limitations as will be explained.
+Alternatively, one could use an infinitely countable IFS (see Section \ref{outy}), this is fine as we will see, but it brings technical difficulties and some limitations as will be explained.